Recelis/starting-a-side-business-for-fulltimers/README.md

-# Starting a Side Project for Full Timers
+# Starting a Side Business for Full Timers
 An Open document including tips on starting side projects (that eventually become monetised!) while working full time as a developer.

 ## Contributing